pylelab/RSCanner/README.md

 ```
  Rscript RSCanner_dotbracket_shannon.R
 ```
+## User-defined parameters
+The program will prompt the user for specific parameters.
+The recommended values are displayed as the program runs and are listed below:

+Integer window size for BPC calculation: 50
+Integer window size for Shannon Entropy smoothing: 50 Shannon Entropy percentile cutoff, decimal between 0 and 1: 0.5 BPC percentile cutoff, decimal between 0 and 1: 0.5 Integer lower bound: 1
+Integer upper bound: length of transcript
+Integer width of images: 7
+Integer height of images: 3
+Integer resolution of images (dpi): 300
+Integer window length for heatmap and smoothing computation: 100

 ## Example
 Here is a fully worked example using the sample CT, dotbracket, and shannon text files included in this repository.
 Simply download the entire repository as-is, and run the following commands from within this repo directory.